 This is not the case at every modern table.
 The system doesn’t prescribe this culture, it only enables it by making player mastery optional.
 You can 100% run a lethal sandbox in 5E.
 Also, this is still FUN.
 Anyone who ever enjoyed a video game with a plot was enjoying precisely this type of entertainment.

-Dungeons & Dragons is not one game that has endured for 50 years.
+It’s easy to mistake Dungeons & Dragons for one game that has endured for 50 years.
+It not.
 It is many games.
 Not just by edition, but table by table.

-Nonetheless, I think a frustrated few believe that D&D is still a singular, elite space that has been invaded by 10 million casual players who should be resented for wanting to experience all the joy of their beloved hobby without any of the endurance or attrition of player mastery.
-Or, perhaps it’s resentment that these invaders made the game less elite, and they don’t feel special.
-Or, perhaps – like me – they’re just a bit sad that it’s no longer really a game, but instead has become “game entertainment”.
+Nonetheless, I think a frustrated few believe that D&D is still a singular, elite space that has been invaded by 10 million casual players who should be resented for wanting to experience all the joy of their beloved hobby without any of the attrition of player mastery.
+Or, perhaps it’s resentment that these invaders made the game less elite, and they don’t feel as special sharing the space with more people.
+Or, perhaps—like me—they’re just a bit sad that the unknowable aspect of the game has diminished.
+The excitement one feels watching an actual live sport vs sports entertainment (like scripted wrestling) is quite different.
+The stakes feel lower.

-Of course, it’s not the same game, and none of us are special.
+But there I go again—referring to old school D&D and modern D&D as one contiguous game that has changed, when in point of fact, it is NOT the same game, and none of us are special.
 We’re adults who pretend to be Elves for a few hours a week, so there’s no reason to feel anything at all.
-Just go play.
+Just go play what you like.

 Leave a comment